OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-08.md

 ## 2 Chronicles 8:4

-He built Tadmor in the wilderness and all the storage cities which he had built in Hamath.
+He developed Tadmor in the wilderness and all the storage cities he had established in Hamath.

 ---